-Q53 and Q56: Respondents who answered Q53 "Where did you go after leaving hospital?" as "I was transferred to another hospital" were not scored for Q56 ("Before you left hospital, were you given any written or printed information about what you should or should not do after leaving hospital?").
-This decision was taken as there is not a requirement for hospital transfers.
+Q53 and Q56: Respondents who answered Q53 "Where did you go after leaving hospital?" with "I was transferred to another hospital" were excluded from the scoring of Q56 ("Before you left hospital, were you given any written or printed information about what you should or should not do after leaving hospital?").

-&lt;sup>2The section score is not displayed as it would include fewer questions compared with other trusts hence it is not a fair comparison.
+2The section score is not displayed as it would include fewer questions compared with other trusts.